Introduction to Shape Nodes - The Cursor

 }

-build is a static constructor that is used to create new GameScene instances.
-It is used in each target’s view controller like this:
+build is a static constructor used to create new GameScene instances.
+It is used in each target’s view controller as follows:

 1